-Auto insurance covers medical costs and property damage after a traffic crash, but what happens if the driver who injures you has no auto insurance?
+Auto insurance covers medical costs and property damage after a traffic crash, but what happens if the driver who injures in an uninsured driver?

 Here in Massachusetts, if a negligent driver has no insurance and injures you, can you be compensated for your medical expenses?
 Can a Boston car accident attorney help?

 Massachusetts requires drivers to have uninsured motorist (UM) coverage to protect against hit-and-run drivers and against drivers with no auto insurance.
 Nevertheless, according to the Insurance Research Council, nearly one in ten drivers operate their vehicles without insurance.

 WHAT AUTO INSURANCE COVERAGE IS REQUIRED IN MASSACHUSETTS?

 Massachusetts, in fact, requires drivers to have four different kinds of auto insurance coverage with the following minimum limits: